Duke softball wallops South Carolina, 10-1, advances to Super Regional round

 Finally, second baseman Francesca Frelick hit a two-run single.
 The Blue Devils coaching staff waved pinch runner Aleah Terrell home.
 She was ruled safe on the field, a call that was confirmed with yet another review.

 Two additional reviews took place in the seventh.
-The first base umpire called Jennings out after the center fielder laid down a leadoff bunt.
+The first base umpire called Jennings out after the center fielder put down a leadoff bunt.
 A quick review overturned the call on the field.

-With her team ahead by five runs, left fielder Amiah Burgess launched a bases-clearing triple down the right field line.
+With her team ahead by five runs, Burgess launched a bases-clearing triple down the right field line.
 The call of a fair ball on the field was upheld.

+ICE IN HER VEINS @amiahburgess10 doubles down the right field line to plate three more!
+Our sixth run of the inning

+“In these big moments, you expect the other opponent to use every opportunity to change momentum with a review or something that could sway it.
+They were all really confident in their ability to do things right,” Duke head coach Marissa Young said.
+“That’s what we live for; it’s high pressure moments and doing the little things to win a ballgame.”

+The Gamecocks scored their lone run in the bottom half of the inning after an errant throw from Frelick to Tapia, but the host team made up for it.

 Pitcher Cassidy Curd started in the circle after two days of rest.
-She threw 4.1 innings, gave up one run while striking out six batters.
+She threw 4 1/3 innings, giving up one run while striking out six.

 Jala Wright entered the game in the fifth, earning the save.
-The senior struck out five batters, including the final out.
+The senior struck out five, including the final out.

+“We’re super excited to win another regional at home against quality opponent,” Young said.
+“I’m super proud of the way this team just came out competed, continued to get better as the game went on, and really separated themselves and showed some dominance.”

+The Blue Devils outscored its opponents in the regional, 24-2, including an 8-0 victory in six innings against the Gamecocks on Saturday.
+Duke’s pitching staff recorded 26 strikeouts and gave up 12 hits.